EntTheTree/Webnovel-1/Draft 2.md

 “Of course, I personally witnessed your temperament last time.”
 Raviel sat opposite of us, her back against the driver’s seat.
 The seats may be a little small for two adults and sitting together, yet this was the best configuration we decided.

 Duke Nikodemus, my grandfather, had sent Raviel to pick us up at the magic gate station.
 Her hair had grown a bit longer, it now reached to her shoulders.
 She had exchanged her usual bow and pants for a simple but elegant dress.
-TKdressdescription.
 It flowed softly downwards only stopping once it reached her ankles.
 Hadn’t it been for the colors, I would have thought she wore one of those maid outfits.

 No one said anything in the carriage, only sounds of the wooden wheels hitting the cobblestone entertained our whole way to our destination.
 We were going to finally meet the patriarch, Gregor Nikodemus.
 My mothers hand trembled as she continued to stroke my back.